-CLUDC Section 17.30.050 establishes standards to separate adjoining residential and nonresidential land uses.
+For example, CLUDC Section 17.30.050 establishes standards to separate adjoining residential and nonresidential land uses.
 These regulations require screening - specifically, a decorative, solid wall of masonry - between different land uses.
 However, a six-foot tall solid masonry wall would impede on the open space character of the site and blue water views.
 In consideration that land use and development decisions in the Coastal Zone must be consistent with the Local Coastal Program, a split rail fence with vegetation is proposed.
 This screen shall be installed along the entire western length of the existing parcel (both Lot A and Lot B).
 Landscaping shall be comprised of native and drought tolerant plants as stated in mitigation measure AESTH-3, BIO-3 and expressed again in LAND-2:

-LAND-2: A split rail fence with native and drought tolerant landscaping shall be installed along the entire western length of the property.
+LAND-1: Wooden fencing, such as split rail fencing, with a maximum height of 48 inches and native and drought tolerant landscaping shall be installed along the entire western length of the property.
 The fencing and landscaping shall be included as part of the final Landscaping Plan to be approved by the Community Development Department, prior to issuance of building permit.